Why You Need an Emergency Savings Fund

 How much should I put in emergency savings?

 After you reach $1000, it’s time to start personalizing your approach.
 Since you’ve already made a budget, you should know approximately how much money you spend per month.
-You should ideally have 3-6 times this amount in your emergency savings.
-This ensures that if the worst-case scenario occurs and you lose your job or are unable to work, you will have enough money to cover 3-6 months of living expenses.Not having an emergency fund means when something goes wrong, it can be more expensive to address. –Alison Tedford, Sparkly Shoes and Sweatdrops #SaveMoney Click To Tweet
+Conventional wisdom tells most households to strive for at least three to six months’ worth of savings to cover all their living expenses.Not having an emergency fund means when something goes wrong, it can be more expensive to address. –Alison Tedford, Sparkly Shoes and Sweatdrops #SaveMoney Click To Tweet

 Where to put emergency savings